Sensitive Skin Care: The Signs & Symptoms

 Dermatologists agree that fragrance is one of the most notorious causes of skin irritation and sensitivity.
 From laundry detergents to personal care products, many consumer goods contain synthetic fragrances that can cause a reaction in sensitive skin.

-Do you suffer from sensitive skin?
-Check out this step-by-step skin care routine designed for your skin type.
+To learn more about what you can do for sensitive skin, check out this step-by-step skin care routine designed for your skin type.
 Let us know in the comments below or on social media how you cope with your skin type.